Vadim2090/Grants-Program/my_project_name.md

 # Mintbase Grant Proposal

 - **Project Name:** Metronomo
-- **Team Name:** Metronomo
+- **Team Name:** Metronomo Team
 - **Payment Address:** metronomo.near
 - **[Level](../README.md#level_slider-levels):** 2

 ## Project Overview :page_facing_up:

 ### Overview
-Metronomo is a cross-chain user growth infrastructure
+[Metronomo.xyz] - is a cross-chain user growth infrastructure

 #### Problem
 We asked a bunch of web3 projects about their biggest challenges.
 All of them mentioned user acqusition as an urgent issue.
 That's how we had started building "hubspot for web3".
 But from the very beginning we faced 2 problems:
-1. On-chain data fragmented and poorly structured to create user profiles
+1. On-chain data is fragmented and poorly structured to create user profiles
 2. ETL and mapping is resource intensive and expensive

 #### Solution
-Create basic data layer for building marketing tools:
+We decided to create basic data layer for building marketing tools:
 - structure and combine on-chain data into users, projects, transactions and other relevant dimensions
 - provide API to access and manage data
-- give fundamental technologies for building martech products (e.g. NFT recommender and personalization system, matching web2 and web3 user data, zero party data system, knowledge and social graph and others)
+- give fundamental technologies for building martech products (e.g. NFT recommendation and personalization system, matching web2 and web3 user data, zero, 1st, 2nd & 3rd party data system, knowledge and social graph and others)

 #### Why we do
 - Our team has 10+ year experience in digital marketing, data science, development and data engineering.